nginxinc/kubernetes-ingress/docs/content/intro/nginx-plus.md

 ## Dynamic reconfiguration

-Every time the number of pods of services you expose via an Ingress resource changes, the Ingress controller updates the configuration of the load balancer to reflect those changes.
+Every time the number of pods of services you expose via an Ingress resource changes, the Ingress Controller updates the configuration of the load balancer to reflect those changes.
 For NGINX, the configuration file must be changed and the configuration subsequently reloaded.
 For NGINX Plus, the dynamic reconfiguration is utilized, which allows NGINX Plus to be updated on-the-fly without reloading the configuration.
 This prevents increase of memory usage during reloads, especially with a high volume of client requests, as well as increased memory usage when load balancing applications with long-lived connections (WebSocket, applications with file uploading/downloading or streaming).

 ## Commercial support

-Support from NGINX Inc is available for NGINX Plus Ingress controller.
+Support from NGINX Inc is available for NGINX Plus Ingress Controller.